ReeceSmith14/Personal-Portfolio-Website/README.md

 ### Forking the Repository

-You can create a copy of the repository and making changes without affecting the original repository by forking.
+You can create a copy of the repository and make changes without affecting the original repository by forking.

 Click the "fork" button at the top of the GitHub repository and a copy of the repository will be saved in your account.